Harinze/Random-quotes-nextjs/README.md

 ## Usage

 - Access the application and explore the quotes.
-- Click on your favorite quotes to share them on your social media accounts.
+- Click on new quotes to share them on your social media accounts.

-## Contributing

-We welcome contributions!
-If you'd like to improve the Random Quote Machine, please check out our [contribution guidelines](CONTRIBUTING.md).

 ## License